2020 SDAT application

 Budget and logistical requirements

 The Sustainable Design Assessment Team is not a traditional grant program.
-SDAT communities receive pro bono services through the program, and the AIA commits to funding up to $15,000 for each project to cover team expenses.
+SDAT communities receive pro bono services through the program, and the AIA commits to funding an amount up to $15,000 for each project to cover team expenses.
 Recipient communities are required to make a one-time payment of $5,000 to the AIA as a cash match to the program.
 In-kind donations are strongly encouraged, both to ensure that hard project costs are kept as low as possible, as well as to encourage broad community buy-in, participation, and commitment.
-The program does not provide any direct funding to communities.
+The AIA does not provide any direct funding to communities.

-Most communities raise additional funds to cover local costs associated with project implementation (public outreach materials, meeting and facilities, etc).
+Most communities raise additional funds to cover local costs associated with project implementation (public outreach materials, meeting spaces and facilities, etc).
 Successful applications should demonstrate a local capacity to raise the necessary funds for SDAT implementation.
 As such, applications should provide a proposed project budget that identifies expected expenditures.
 Please be as specific as possible and detail potential in-kind services or donations.
 The proposed budget may include some of the following elements:

 - Provision of meeting space, including two evening public workshops and afternoon concurrent focus groups.